jolatechno/QuIDS/README.md

 ## Usage

+Some rules that can be used directly, or understood as examples are implemented in [src/rules](./src/rules).

 Objects are represented by a simple begin and end pointer.
 Their exist two kind of interfaces for implementing a unitary transformation.

 `modifiers` and `rules` are applied using the `iqs::simulate(...)` function: